Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Switzerland for 2024

 Brokerage firms regulated in the country must keep client funds in segregated accounts at approved banks, separate from their operating capital.
 The practice eliminates the likelihood of a broker misusing customer assets as FINMA strictly prohibits using client money to cover operating expenses.

 FINMA-regulated brokers must act in the best interests of their clients, executing their trades without any delays and at the best possible pricing.
 Another requirement stipulates brokers must ensure clients are well informed about the high risk of sustaining financial losses when trading with complex speculative instruments like binary options and contracts for difference.
 Clients trading with authorized entities are entitled to deposit insurance (esisuisse).
 If locally regulated brokers and securities firms suffer a financial collapse, each client can receive a maximum compensation of CHF 100,000.
+Swiss traders can find further information about deposit protection at the official website of the self-regulatory organization.

 Negative Balance Protection at Swiss Brokers